fusionlanguage/fut/doc/reference.md

 ### Locks

-Currently there is a very limited support for multi-threading.
+Currently there is very limited support for multi-threading.
 It consists of the `lock` statement, which is translated to `synchronized` in Java.
 Unlike in C# and Java, not every object can be used for mutual exclusion.
 Instead, locks must be explicitly defined as storage of class `Lock`.